Find your perfect number plate using our search. Matches to names, numbers, initials... anything!

 Pertains to a Retention Certificate - this is the scheme under which these certificates are issued.
 The scheme allows a mark to be taken off a vehicle and stored on a certificate.
 The same regulations apply as for vehicle to vehicle transfers.

 Reverse dateless number plates came about when councils discovered the sequence of dateless plates released would not provide a plentiful amount of registrations.
 The reversed sequence was issued much later than the original registrations with letters first.
-For example FDT + numbers was issued in 1948 and reversed in 1961.
+For example FDT followed by numbers were issued in 1948 and reversed (numbers then FDT) in 1961.

 A vehicle which has been scrapped must be declared scrapped with the DVLA.
 You cannot transfer a registration off a vehicle which has been scrapped.